awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 import * as cognito from 'aws-cdk-lib/aws-cognito';
 import { RagApiGatewayOpensearch, RagApiGatewayOpensearchProps } from '@awslabs/generative-ai-cdk-constructs';

+// get an existing OpenSearch provisioned cluster in the same VPC as of RagAppsyncStepfnOpensearch construct
-// get an existing OpenSearch provisioned cluster const osDomain = os.Domain.fromDomainAttributes(this, 'osdomain', {
+// Security group for the existing opensearch cluster should allow traffic on 443. const osDomain = os.Domain.fromDomainAttributes(this, 'osdomain', {
     domainArn: 'arn:aws:es:us-east-1:XXXXXX',
     domainEndpoint: 'https://XXXXX.us-east-1.es.amazonaws.com'